 It comes packed with a polymer sheath or genuine leather sheath.
-Make sure you read the description carefully if you would like to get the leather sheath, because it is not always available.
+Make sure you read the description carefully if you would like to get the leather sheath because it is not always available.

 Schrade SCHF9 Extreme Survival Knife

-If you read my website regularly, you surely remember the review of Schrade Sharpfinger skinning knife.
+If you read my website regularly, you surely remember the review of the Schrade Sharpfinger skinning knife.
 This time we have here a survival knife by the same company.
-It is the Schrade SCHF9 survival knife which belongs to the bestselling survival knives on Amazon and it also has couple hundreds customer reviews over there.
+It is the Schrade SCHF9 survival knife which belongs to the bestselling survival knives on Amazon and it also has couple hundreds of customer reviews over there.

 The total length of this full tang knife is 12 inches which a bit over my recommended maximum, but the knife is quite lightweight, so it’s not an issue.
 The drop point blade is 6.4 inches long and it is made of 1095 high carbon steel.
-Thanks to the steel, the knife holds sharp edge for a long time.
+Thanks to the steel, the knife holds a sharp edge for a long time.

-Cheap looking nylon sheath is also included.
+A cheap-looking nylon sheath is also included.